osgi/slf4j-osgi/CONTRIBUTING.md

 ## Building

-The only thing you need to build is Java 8 and Maven.
+The only thing you need to build is Java 8.
+We use Maven to build and the repo includes `mvnw`.
+You can use your system `mvn` but we require a recent version.

-We use [Travis CI](https://travis-ci.org/osgi/slf4j-osgi) and the repo includes a `.travis.yml` file to build on Travis CI.
+We use [GitHub Actions](https://github.com/osgi/slf4j-osgi/actions?query=workflow%3A%22CI+Build%22) and the repo includes a `.github/workflows/cibuild.yml` file to build via GitHub Actions.

 ## Workflow